Amelia-was/readme-generator/README.md

 ![Download options](./assets/images/installation-2.png)

-2. In the command line, navigate to the directory containing the downloaded repsitory.
+2. In the command line, navigate to the root directory of the downloaded repsitory.
 3. Install inquirer by typing the following in the command line:
 `npm install inquirer`